pansay/zp/slides/libertarian-law/Introduction-to-libertarian-Law.md

 What were these people thinking in the moments before they died?
 Did they believe it was a Party error until the very end?
 Did their condemnation seem just to them?

-But with what principles could they have rejected it?
+But with which principles could they have opposed it?

 Let’s look at an excerpt from the movie *The Big Lebowski* that illustrates the problem: